sharkz9/pyLock/README.md

 ## Usage

-To use PyLock, simply run the `pylock.py` file using Python:
+To use PyLock, simply run the `main.py` file.

-`python pylock.py`

 Once the GUI is running, you can select a file to encrypt or decrypt by clicking the "Browse Files" button and selecting a file from your file system.